Chillyzz/Ontology-and-knowledge-base-construction/Operators/Geometry_operator.md

    2d_Central_Symmetry : ({-,-}, Point) -> {-,-}

 7. 3d_Central_Symmetry : ({-,-}, Line) -> {-,-}

+8. Dilation : Scaling a figure up or down by a specific factor, preserving the shape but changing the size.
+   Dilation : ({-,-}, Vector) -> {-,-}

 # similarity and homothety 相似与位似
 1. Is Similar with : shapes that have the same shape but may differ in size.